What controls star formation in the central 500 pc of the Galaxy?: Possible mechanisms for inhibiting star formation

 \subsubsection{Galactic tides}

 A first condition for initiating star formation is that the progenitor clouds are not tidally disrupted.
-The gas needs to be at a density higher than the tidal density, i.e.~the density required for a spherical density enhancement to remain bound in a galactic tidal field.
-While this is not a guarantee that a region will eventually form stars, which requires time and space for it to become strongly self-gravitating, it does represent a key requirement for star formation to proceed.
+The gas needs to have a volume density higher than the tidal density, i.e.~the density required for a spherical density enhancement to remain bound in a galactic tidal field.
+While this does not guarantee that a cloud will eventually form stars, it does represent a key requirement for star formation to proceed.
 The tidal density is written as

-which only depends on the angular velocity $\Omega$. {This expression assumes that the cloud orbit is circular.
-The constant $A_{\rm pot}$ depends on the shape of the galactic gravitational potential, and is $A_{\rm pot}=\{0,2,3\}$ for solid-body rotation, a flat rotation curve, and a point source (i.e.~Keplerian) potential, respectively. {Adopting the \citet{launhardt02} potential for the CMZ, we find $A_{\rm pot}=\{2.0,1.9,0.7\}$ for the 230~pc-integrated CMZ, the 1.3$^\circ$ cloud, and the 100-pc ring, respectively.} Galactic tides inhibit} star formation in regions where $n_{\rm tidal}>n_{\rm th}$, with $n_{\rm th}$ some unknown threshold for star formation.
+which only depends on the angular velocity $\Omega$.
+This expression assumes that the cloud orbit is circular.
+The constant $A_{\rm pot}$ depends on the shape of the galactic gravitational potential, and is $A_{\rm pot}=\{0,2,3\}$ for solid-body rotation, a flat rotation curve, and a point source (i.e.~Keplerian) potential, respectively. {Adopting the \citet{launhardt02} potential for the CMZ, we find $A_{\rm pot}=\{2.0,1.9,0.7\}$ for the 230~pc-integrated CMZ, the 1.3$^\circ$ complex, and the 100-pc ring, respectively.} Galactic tides inhibit star formation in regions where $n_{\rm tidal}>n_{\rm th}$, with $n_{\rm th}$ some unknown threshold for star formation.
 For the three regions of the CMZ that are listed in Table~\ref{tab:prop}, equation~(\ref{eq:ntidal}) yields $n_{\rm tidal}=\{1.3,1.8,2.1\}\times10^3~{\rm cm}^{-3}$.
-This is several orders of magnitude lower than the $n_{\rm th}\geq10^7~{\rm cm}^{-3}$ required to explain the SFR in the CMZ, {but it is only an order of magnitude lower than the mean gas density in the CMZ}.
-We did not account for eccentric orbits in this argument, because $n_{\rm tidal}\geq n_{\rm th}$ requires such a high angular velocity ($\Omega_{\rm crit}\geq10^2~{\rm Myr}^{-1}$) that even at fixed circular velocity an eccentricity of $\epsilon\geq0.99$ would be necessary for tides to be the limiting factor.
+This is several orders of magnitude lower than the $n_{\rm th}\geq10^7~{\rm cm}^{-3}$ required to explain the SFR in the CMZ.
+It is also only an order of magnitude lower than the mean gas volume density in the CMZ, indicating that it may affect the accretion of gas onto molecular clouds, but not the star formation within them.

+We have not accounted for eccentric orbits, because even if tides only affected the cloud structure (i.e.~$n_{\rm tidal}\geq n_{\rm cloud}$) rather than the star formation process itself (i.e.~$n_{\rm tidal}\geq n_{\rm th}$), this would require such a high angular velocity ($\Omega_{\rm crit}\ga10~{\rm Myr}^{-1}$) that even at fixed circular velocity an eccentricity of $\epsilon\geq0.9$ would be necessary for tides to be the limiting factor.
+Such extreme eccentricities are ruled out by recent dynamical models of the orbital structure of the gas in the CMZ (Kruijssen, Dale \& Longmore, in~prep.).
 We conclude that star formation in the CMZ is not inhibited by tides.